Novel Coronavirus (COVID-19) FAQ

 If an incoming student has passed a specific class, the course will count as a credit.

 Our Academic Services department continues to provide all ongoing support, regardless of whether we are on campus or online, and the level of accommodations will not change.

 Yes.
 Students should continue to use the Peer Tutor Request and Writer’s Assistance request forms on Moore’s website.

 Please contact Academic Services at email@example.com if you need academic assistance.
 Our staff is prepared to offer help.

 The Connelly Library will continue processing interlibrary loan (ILL) requests for articles that can be delivered to you via email.
 Please note that ILL services are dependent upon the availability of lending libraries.
 Visit moore.edu/library for more details.

-A: Library staff are checking email and voicemail Monday through Friday, 9 am – 5 pm.
+Library staff are checking email and voicemail Monday through Friday, 9 am – 5 pm.
 They are available to speak on the phone or video chat to help you with your work!
-View Library research guides at: moore.libguides.com
+View Library research guides at moore.libguides.com.

 Given the uncertain and variant models around the timing of a return to daily life and to college campuses around the country, we will continue to prioritize the health and safety of our students, faculty and staff above all else.
 For the time being, this means finding alternative methods for programming until future guidelines dictate otherwise.
 As a result, our spring and summer 2020 Adult Continuing Education courses are shifting to a virtual/online format.
 Spring and summer classes will take place as scheduled, from April 20 to June 25, and July 13 to September 17, respectively.
 Visit our Continuing Education page for more information.